motorcyclejs/motorcyclejs/http/README.md

 ```

 There are also many functions similar to `request` that are for particular HTTP
-methods, all of which take a url string and return `RequestOptions`.
+methods, all of which take a URL string and return `RequestOptions`.

 - `get(url: string): RequestOptions`
 - `head(url: string): RequestOptions`